I want to be honest here! Ive been a blogger for the last 10 years now, and I very well know what it all takes to be a blogger in India.

 Creating great content would be a key to your success.
 Objectivity matters!

 The road ahead is going to be quite difficult.

-To bring quality traffic, you not only have to create great content but also learn SEO (Search Engine Optimization) to rank high in Google search results.
+To bring quality traffic, you must create great content and learn SEO (Search Engine Optimization) to rank high in Google search results.
 SEO helps you to beat your competitors in your niche.

 Most importantly, CPC rates would depend upon the quality of visitors you bring onto your site.

 If CPC (cost per click) is only 5 to 7 cents, then you will earn only $200 – $300 a month.
 But if you want to earn $300+, then your CPC must be around 40 to 50 cents.

 This is possible only when you learn something new on a daily basis.
 A successful blogger has to keep abreast with ever-changing technology.

 I will conclude by saying a career in blogging is a wonderful prospect.